 - Developing and debugging with ADB

 The complete 255-slide presentation is available for download in several formats, here.
 The presentation is released under the Creative Commons Attribution – ShareAlike 3.0 license, which allows their reuse and modification under certain terms.

 The seminar was conducted by Maxime Ripard, Free Electrons’s Android expert.
-Free Electrons, based in France, is a well-known provider of embedded Linux and Android training and consulting services.
+Free Electrons, based in France, is a well-known provider of embedded Linux and Android development and training services.